 Market price risk is the risk that the fair value or future cash flows of the Group's financial instruments will fluctuate because of changes in market prices (other than interest or exchange rates).
-The Group is exposed to gold commodity price risk arising from its gold commodity inventories.
-These gold commodity inventories are held at fair value based on the bid price quotation of gold at the end of the reporting period.
+The Group is exposed to gold commodity price risk arising from its gold commodity inventories and its loan from an unrelated party which is to be repaid in gold.
+The carrying values of the gold commodity inventories and the loan from an unrelated party are held at fair value based on the bid price quotation of gold at the end of the reporting period.